Yemen government and separatist 'allies' end war within a war | DW | 05.11.2019

 A bloody war has been raging in the southern Gulf state for four years, pushing the country into crisis.
 Does a power sharing agreement between Yemen's government and southern separatist fighter mean an end is in sight?

-Saudi Crown Prince Mohammed bin Salman announced the agreement on state television on Tuesday, saying it was a crucial step to ending Yemen's four-year war.
+Saudi Crown Prince Mohammed bin Salman announced the deal on state television on Tuesday, saying it was a crucial step to ending Yemen's four-year war.

 "This agreement will open, God willing, broader talks between Yemeni parties to reach a political solution and end the war" said the Saudi crown prince at a signing ceremony aired live on Riyadh TV.